Frequently Asked Questions

 While employees are the day-to-day decision-makers of the cooperative, members are tasked with upholding our mission by carefully reviewing and updating our bylaws, policies and standards, and advising the board and staff on critical topics.
 Members also have the important responsibility of voting for their board of directors and regional representatives - who are all farmers.
 Regardless of the farm’s size, location, products, or volume, each farm has equal voting power.

-We encourage interested farmers to first learn about what it means to be a member of our cooperative.
-At CROPP Cooperative we have a number of different producer pools.
-Each pool represents a unique organic commodity and has a specific set of requirements that must be followed.
+We encourage interested farmers to first learn about what it means to be a member of our cooperative and the producer pool you would be joining.
+Each pool represents a specific organic commodity that our cooperative markets under the Organic Valley brand or through live animal sales.

 If you are looking to farm with us or have any questions, contact us on our Farmer Hotline at 888-809-9297, Monday to Friday, 7 a.m. – 5 p.m.
 Central or by email at farmerhotline@organicvalley.coop.

 Transitioning land takes 36 months from the date of the last application of a prohibited substance.
-Dairy livestock may be transitioned in 12 months concurrent with the third year of the lands transition.
+Dairy livestock may be transitioned in the 12 months concurrent with the third year of the land transition.
+Other livestock are organic from birth.

 CROPP represents around 1,600 organic family farmers in 29 states.
 Here's a handy way to find Organic Valley farms near you: Who's Your Farmer